One of my favourite knitting tools is a scale to weigh my yarn.

 A scale allows you to do several things:

-- Check how much yarn you actually have (it is rare for a 100 g ball to have exactly 100 g in it — See this post for more about that LINK???).
+- Check how much yarn you actually have (it is rare for a 100 g ball to have exactly 100 g in it.
 This can help you make more informed decisions.

 - Make projects (scarves, shawls and toe-up socks for example) as large as you have yarn for (when you calculate how much yarn each repeat or section takes).
 This helps you win at yarn chicken.